Shan Xiaona

 Shan Xiaona (单晓娜; born 18 January 1983 in Anshan, Liaoning, China) is a Chinese-born naturalised German table tennis player.
-She represented Germany at the 2016 Summer Olympics.
-She won the silver medal in the women's team table tennis competition.
+She briefly played for team Singapore on the ITTF Pro Tour between 2006-2007 before winning multiple medals for Germany at the European Championships and European Games.
+Most notably, she was part of the silver medal winning outfit in the women's team table tennis competition at the 2016 Summer Olympics.